How to Start a Podcast in 2023

 There is no single answer to this question because so much depends on your topic and your audience.
 Some podcasters - Tim Ferriss, for example - publish episodes that go on for hours and are very popular.
 Others - like Neil Patel and Eric Siu at Marketing School - keep each episode to around five minutes and - again - are very successful.
 My rule of thumb is that 30 minutes is a good starting point because it aligns well with average commute and workout times - two key times when people tend to listen to podcast.
 So, you may want to aim for that initially and then experiment some to see if people tend to listen to more of each episode when the episodes are longer or shorter.

 There has never been a better time to start a podcast.
 The industry is taking off, and a number of hosting and editing services are now available to help novice podcasters produce exceptional episodes with minimal technical know-how.
-Make 2022 the year you start a podcast, and get ahead of the curve with a new and exciting way to showcase your expertise, gain followers, and – potentially – monetize your knowledge.
+Make this the year you start a podcast, and get ahead of the curve with a new and exciting way to showcase your expertise, gain followers, and – potentially – monetize your knowledge.

 Table of Contents